 Air Fryer Chicken Drumsticks

-While it depends on the size of the chicken leg and how crowded the rack is, cooking time is usually twenty minutes: ten minutes, flip, and ten more minutes.
+It depends on the size of the chicken leg and how crowded the rack is.
+In general, the cooking time is usually twenty minutes: ten minutes, flip, and ten more minutes.

 For best results, don’t overcrowd the drumsticks.
 You probably will have to cook them in batches, depending on the size of your air fryer.
 The internal temperature of the chicken should be 165°F, and juices should run clear when pierced with a fork.

-- Buffalo drumsticks: Toss the drumsticks with your favorite hot sauce and serve with blue cheese dressing and celery sticks.
+- Hot Sauce + Bleu Cheese: Turn these into buffalo drumsticks by tossing the drumsticks with your favorite hot sauce and serving with blue cheese dressing and celery sticks.

 I love using my air fryer for crispy “fried” food, without the extra added calories of oil.
 Try: